CraneStation/wasmtime-wasi/docs/WASI-some-possible-changes.md

 Currently WASI follows POSIX semantics, when applicable.
 However, some details of POSIX aren't unambiguously ideal.

+## Argv/argc, environment variables

+These are planned but not implemented yet.

 ## Detecting EOF from a non-empty read

 POSIX's `read` returns 0 if and only if it reaches the end of a file or stream.